patrickpichler/of_bees_and_runtime_security/talk.md

 This brings me to the end of this talk.
 I hope you learned a thing or two about eBPF and got a better understanding what all the hype is about.

-To recap, eBPF can be thought as JS for the kernel.
+To recap, eBPF can be thought as what JS is to the browser for the kernel.
 It provides us with a easy and secure way to extend the kernel.
 Due to its flexibility, it can be used for a large range of use-cases, such as tracing, networking (XDP) and security (LSM).
 There are also more exiting things on the horizon for eBPF, such as `sched-ext`.